Kosciusko, Texas

-Kosciusko is an unincorporated community in Wilson County, Texas, United States.
+Kosciusko (/ˌkɒsiˈʌskoʊ/ KOSS-ee-USK-oh) is an unincorporated community in Wilson County, Texas, United States.
 In 2009, it was inhabited by 390 people.

 Etymology

 The settlement was named after Tadeusz Kościuszko, a military general of Polish origin, who served in the Continental Army during the American Revolution.
 Kosciusko is the anglicisation of his name.

 History

 Early history

 The town of Kosciusko was founded on March 12, 1880 in Wilson County, Texas when approximately 65 Polish families moved north from the neighboring town of Cestohowa in search of better farm land.
 The area they settled was previously known as "Little Egypt" and had been settled by a small handful of German families circa 1850.

 The first school established in the town of Kosciusko was St. Ann's School - a Catholic school established in 1892.
 This one-room school was run by the Sisters of Charity of the Incarnate Word.
 The school was added on and expanded over the years before closing in 1968.

 In 1896, a U.S. Post Office was established in the town of Kosciusko, inside the new general store named the Red and White Store, later known as the Farmer's General Store.
 At this time, there were approximately four businesses located in Kosciusko, including a blacksmith, meat market, and garage.
 The post office remained open until 1920, when rural delivery was made available.
 The Farmer's General Store closed in 1967.

 In 1898, the first church for St. Ann's Parish was erected.
 The first church was a wooden structure measuring 40x80 feet.